janine9vn/Git-GitHub-Bootcamp/CONTRIBUTING.md

 # Contributing
 The main branch is protected so this will help teach you about branches, pull requests and merging, it's really quite simple!
+EDIT: There are now some useful links in the readme for new git users.

 Here, you can do whatever you want in your branch!